 EJBCA Software Appliance

-EJBCA® Software Appliance is a packaged solution that allows you to deploy your PKI solution on-premises, utilizing your native virtualization resources.
-The software appliance enables you to reuse your existing Hardware Security Module (HSM) infrastructure and control the technology stack for the complete PKI solution.
+EJBCA® Software Appliance is a packaged solution that allows you to deploy and maintain your PKI solution utilizing your existing virtualization environment.
+The software appliance enables you to reuse your Hardware Security Module (HSM) infrastructure and control the technology stack for the complete PKI solution.

 The software appliance supports the leading virtualization platform VMware and the hypervisor solution VMware ESXi.
-The EJBCA Software Appliance package includes a pre-installed EJBCA virtual machine (VM) image containing:
+The EJBCA Software Appliance supports high availability based on VMware Hypervisor HA and the OVA includes:

 - MariaDB Galera Cluster

 - Support for net attached HSM